 Why is it important to become non-resident as soon as you leave?

-You may be non-resident the day after you leave the UK - this depends on your situation and how Split year treatment* applies to you.
+You may be non-resident the day after you leave the UK - this depends on your situation and how Split Year Treatment* applies to you.
 We can help you to establish that.
-This is important because you don't pay UK tax on your income you acquire outside the UK from day 1 of non-resident status.
+This is important because you don't pay UK tax on the income you earn outside the UK from day 1 of non-resident status.
 Please make sure you inform your council too, so that you don't need to continue paying council tax.

 Revisiting the UK

-If you work full-time abroad, you can usually visit the UK for up to 90 days - as long as you work no more than 30 of these days.
-You might become a UK resident again if you start new activities in the UK after you’ve left, for example you get involved in a business or buy a new property.
+If you work abroad full-time, you can usually visit the UK for up to 90 days - as long as you work no more than 30 of these days.
+You might become a UK resident again if you start new activities in the UK after you’ve left, for example if you get involved in a business or buy a new property.

 What if I still have income from the UK?

 The UK has ‘double taxation agreements’ with many countries to avoid situations like paying taxes twice in two different countries.
-There are situations though when you are still liable to pay UK tax, while living abroad.
+There are situations, though, in which you are still liable to pay UK tax while living abroad.
 A typical example would be renting out a property in the UK.